tetcoin/trie/memory-db/README.md

-MemoryDB is a reference counted memory-based [`HashDB`](https://github.com/paritytech/parity-common/tree/master/hash-db) implementation backed by a `HashMap`.
+TetsyMemoryDB is a reference counted memory-based [`HashDB`](https://github.com/tetcoin/tetsy-common/tree/master/tetsy-hash-db) implementation backed by a `HashMap`.